Four Scary-As-Hell Horror Movies And Where To Stream Them, Including The Petrifying ‘Devil’s Backbone’

 Sutter Cane (Jurgen Prochnow), a bestselling horror novelist, disappears and all Hell breaks loose, literally.
 An insurance agent, John Trent (Sam Neill), believes that the answer to Cane’s disappearance lies within the author’s writings, and his investigation leads him all the way to Hobb’s End, the fictional New England town featured in Sutter’s novels.

 This John Carpenter gem is one of his best horror movies from the ’90s.
-Sutter Can is a mishmash of Stephen King and HP Lovecraft, and this Lovecraftian film pays homage to both authors and the horror genre, while poking fun at them all at the same time.
+Sutter Can is a mishmash of Stephen King and H.P.
+Lovecraft, and this Lovecraftian film pays homage to both authors and the horror genre, while poking fun at them all at the same time.
 There is some dark humor and wit to be found here, but the chilling imagery and sheer suspense is the focus in this horror flick.

 While this scary John Carpenter selection is available on most VOD outlets, it just hit Shudder for those that subscribe to the streaming service.
 For those that have never subscribed to Shudder, a streaming platform centered only on horror movies, there is a free trial.
 If you have Amazon Prime, the Shudder add-on feature also comes with a free trial.